duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 ### Terminology and Concepts

 The terminology of roles is admittedly (and regrettably) overloaded.
-First we need to distinguish between a "role" as an assertion on a specific resource and a "role type" as an category of role assertions.
+Let's establish some definitions.

-A **role** expresses a role assertion, which is a typed relation between an agent and a resource.
+A **role** expresses a role assertion, which is a typed, scoped relation between an agent and a resource.

 - A role is an instance of the `Role` class, having `role_type`, `agent`, and `scope` attributes.
 - A **role is "granted"** when an association is made between a role object and a repository object.
 - A **role is "revoked"** when as association between a role object and a repository object is removed (deleted).
-- The **scope** of a role assertion defines the object(s) to which its privileges apply.
-  - In *resource scope*, the role applies directly to the object which it is associated.
-  - In *policy scope* the role applies indirectly to the objects *governed by* (via a policy relationship) the object with which the role is associated.
-In a Hydra context, policy scope makes sense only on AdminPolicy objects or other administrative objects that enforce control over other objects.

 A **role type** defines a categorical role assertion -- e.g., Curator, Editor, Viewer.